 I say “our boys” because these could be our sons, our brothers.

 This is just how we roll in Israel.

 Kol Yisrael Arevim zeh-la-zeh: The People of Israel are responsible…for one another.
 You can see it in the way we scold random parents for forgetting to put socks on their kids. ("Where are his socks?
 Where are his shoes?
-It's the middle of April and he'll freeze!")
-You can see it in the way we give soldiers a lift home. (“Here, take a piece… >> Read More
+It's the middle of April and he'll freeze!") >> Read More

 "I want you to have roots and wings," my mother used to say to me from as early as I can remember until the day she died.
-And I think of this during preschool drop-off on cool mornings when the sun…slants softly through my 5.5-year-old daughter’s curls.
+And I think of this during preschool drop-off on cool mornings when…the sun slants softly through my 5.5-year-old daughter’s curls.
 "Honey, do you want to go in without me?
 We can do our hug and kiss goodbye out here if you want.”
-And some of the other kids go in alone without their parents: This is the beauty of the community we live in--the Middle East's answer to… >> Read More
+And some of the other kids go in alone without their parents: This is the beauty of the community we live in--the Middle East's… >> Read More

 I'm looking back through the old scraps of writing I have saved over the years.